serhii-londar/open-source-mac-os-apps/README.md

 ### Menubar

-- [Airpass](https://github.com/alvesjtiago/airpass) - Status bar Mac app to overcome time constrained WiFi networks. ![JavascriptIcon]
+- [Airpass](https://github.com/alvesjtiago/airpass) - Status bar Mac application to overcome time constrained WiFi networks. ![JavascriptIcon]
 - [AnyBar](https://github.com/tonsky/AnyBar) - macOS menubar status indicator. ![ObjectiveCIcon]
 - [BitBar](https://github.com/matryer/bitbar) - Put the output from any script or program in your macOS Menu Bar. ![ObjectiveCIcon]
-- [CloudyTabs](https://github.com/josh-/CloudyTabs) - Simple menu bar application that lists your iCloud Tabs and Reading List. ![SwiftIcon]
+- [CloudyTabs](https://github.com/josh-/CloudyTabs) - Simple menu bar macOS application for displaing lists of your iCloud Tabs and Reading List. ![SwiftIcon]
 - [DatWeatherDoe](https://github.com/inderdhir/DatWeatherDoe) - Simple menu bar weather app for macOS written in Swift. ![SwiftIcon]
 - [DisplayMenu](https://github.com/Kwpolska/DisplayMenu) - Simple (bare-bones) macOS menubar extra to apply display presets. ![SwiftIcon]
-- [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) - gfxCardStatus is an open source menu bar application that keeps track of which graphics card your unibody, dual-GPU MacBook Pro is using at any given time, and allows you to switch between them on demand. ![ObjectiveCIcon]
+- [gfxCardStatus](https://github.com/codykrieger/gfxCardStatus) - gfxCardStatus is menu bar application that keeps track of which graphics card your unibody, dual-GPU MacBook Pro is using at any given time, and allows you to switch between them on demand. ![ObjectiveCIcon]
 - [Menubar Brightness](https://github.com/lucasbento/menubar-brightness) - macOS app to change the screen brightness on the menubar. ![JavascriptIcon]
 - [MenuMeters](https://github.com/yujitach/MenuMeters) - CPU, memory, disk, and network monitoring tools for macOS.  ![ObjectiveCIcon]
 - [Night Shift Control](https://github.com/isaiasmatewos/night-shift-control) - Night Shift Control is a simple macOS menubar app for controlling Night Shift.
 It's aim is to bring features from f.lux which are missing from Night Shift such as disabling Night Shift for certain apps. ![SwiftIcon]